 Garnished with seaweed, this salad is as vibrant as it is good for you, and as delicious as it is simple.

-Seaweed is a natural accompaniment to Asian dishes, so we were delighred when Lucie Adams, writer of The Glow Within blog, shared this recipe with us.
+Seaweed is a natural accompaniment to Asian dishes, so we were delighred when Lucie Adams, writer of The Glow Within blog, shared this special salad recipe with us.

-"Where my food comes from is incredibly important to me, so naturally I chose to use the seaweeds from Mara Seaweed when I learned how they hand harvest nutrient dense, fresh seaweed from pure, wild waters around Scotland's coastline, drying and blending it to retain the rich and nature flavours - that's real food!
+"Where my food comes from is incredibly important to me, so naturally I chose to use Mara Seaweed when I learned how they hand-harvest nutrient dense, fresh seaweed from pure, wild waters around Scotland's coastline, drying and blending it to retain the rich and natural flavours - that's real food!

 Topping this salad with Shony added a beautiful depth of flavour and the additional boost of vitamins and minerals to help health keep your thyroid, hormones and immune system in tip top condition is always an added bonus."

 - Handful fine green beans

 - 60g glass noodles

-2tbsp sesame oil
+- 2 tbsp sesame oil

-1/2 tin chickpeas (drained and rinsed)
+- 1/2 tin chickpeas (drained and rinsed)

-Small handful finely chopped coriander
+- Small handful finely chopped coriander

-1 tbsp cashew nuts
+- 1 tbsp cashew nuts

-3 tbsp soy sauce
+- 3 tbsp soy sauce

-3. After 3 minutes, remove the beans and put them on a plate.
+- After 3 minutes, remove the beans and put them on a plate.
 Drain the glass noodles in a sieve and blanch them in cold water.

-4. Remove the stalk and seeds from the chillis and slice into fine rings.
+- Remove the stalk and seeds from the chillis and slice into fine rings.

-5. Heat the sesame oil in a pan and cook the chickpeas in the oil for a few minutes until slightly brown.
+- Heat the sesame oil in a pan and cook the chickpeas in the oil for a few minutes until slightly brown.